joycesim/joycesim.github.io/news/index.md

 # {{page.title}}

 ### 2022
+June: Please welcome Vigil Smith to the lab officially!
+Vigil will be working on understanding how regularization of bulk viscosity affect melt transport beneath mid-ocean ridges.

 May: Please welcome newly minted Dr Mitchell McMillan joining us from University of Toronto as a postdoctoral scholar here at SimLab!
 He will be working on Subduction zone eclogization!

 April: Casey Smith will be joining SimLab for the EAS REU Summer research program!